FSEmbedded/releases-fus/README.md

-# F&S i.MX8ULP Yocto Release 2025.09-pre (fsimx8ulp-Y2025.09-pre)
+# F&S i.MX8ULP Yocto Release 2025.11 (fsimx8ulp-Y2025.11)

-This is a pre release for all F&S boards and modules based on the i.MX8ULP SoC, based on the [NXP lf-6.6.52-2.2.1 release](https://www.nxp.com/docs/en/release-note/RN00210.pdf).
+This is a main release for all F&S boards and modules based on the i.MX8ULP SoC, based on the [NXP lf-6.6.52-2.2.1 release](https://www.nxp.com/docs/en/release-note/RN00210.pdf).

 **Supported Boards**